Long-Term Care

 Assisted Living Facility

-• Someone to make sure you get your medicine.
+• Someone making sure you get your medicine.

 • Employees checking on you to make sure you are doing OK.